kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 ```
 > **Note:**  The `Output` in our example ends abruptly because our **Max length (tokens)** variable is set to `=60`. **Max Length (tokens)** sets a limit on the number of tokens to generate in a response.
 The `text_davinci-003` model supports a maximum of 2048 tokens shared between a given prompt and response completion.
 (One token is roughly 4 characters for typical English text.)

 The `Output:` is a series of strings that make sense given the context provided by our prompt of `"GPT3-3 is"`.
-However, the output may be unwanted or unexpected based on our use-case.
+However, the output may be unwanted or unexpected based on our use case.
 How can we refine, or engineer, our prompt in order to achieve our desired output?

 The first thing we can do is provide explicit instructions as to what we want the model to do with our previous prompt.
 This is what is meant by _prompt engineering_: refining the input so as to produce the best output from the LLM.